adrian555/DocsDump/operator-in-practice.md

 # Operator in Practice

+## Why another article around Operator Framework

+Since [Red Hat](https://www.redhat.com/en) announced [Operator Framework](https://coreos.com/blog/introducing-operator-framework) back in early 2018, there has been many articles and tutorials on what the framework is and how to benefit from it.
+However those articles usually cover one aspect of the

 **Opertaors** was introduced in 2016 by [CoreOS](https://coreos.com/blog/introducing-operators.html).
-An Operator implements the Kubernetes resouce and controller with application specific domain knowledge to automate the common tasks including creating, configuring and managing instances of complex applications.
+Operators enable users to create, configure and manage, not just the stateless but also stateful, Kubernetes applications.
+An operator has its custom controller watching the custom resources specifically defined for the applications.
+Hence an operator mainly consists of Kubernetes CustomResourceDefinitions (CRDs) and Controller logic.

 ## Operator Framework